BCG-X-Official/sklearndf/README.rst

 model score: 0.79

+Download the getting started tutorial and explore *sklearndf* for yourself here: |binder|

 Contributing
 ---------------------------

-sklearndf is stable and is being supported long-term.
+*sklearndf* is stable and is being supported long-term.

-Contributions to sklearndf are welcome and appreciated.
+Contributions to *sklearndf* are welcome and appreciated.
 For any bug reports or feature requests/enhancements please use the appropriate `GitHub form <https://github.com/BCG-Gamma/sklearndf/issues>`_, and if you wish to do so, please open a PR addressing the issue.